Loire-Atlantique: History

 Loire-Atlantique is one of the original 83 departments created during the French Revolution on March 4, 1790.
 Originally, it was named Loire-Inférieure, but its name was changed in March 9, 1957 to Loire-Atlantique.

 The area was formed from the Province of Brittany, and contains what many people still consider to be Brittany's capital, Nantes.
 However, during World War II, the Vichy Government set up a system of regional prefectures whereby on 19 April 1941 Loire-Atlantique was excluded from the Region of Brittany and united with neighbouring French departments, under the lead of Angers.

 After the war these administrative changes were reimplemented in the 1955 boundary changes intended to optimise the management of the regions.
 There has since been a series of campaigns reflecting a strong local mood to have the department reintegrated with Brittany.

 Geography

-Loire-Atlantique is part of the current region of Pays de la Loire and is surrounded by the department of Morbihan, Ille-et-Vilaine, Maine-et-Loire, and Vendée, with the Atlantic on the west.
+Loire-Atlantique is part of the current region of Pays de la Loire and is surrounded by the departments of Morbihan, Ille-et-Vilaine, Maine-et-Loire, and Vendée, with the Atlantic on the west.

 Principal towns

 The most populous commune is Nantes, the prefecture.
-As of 2019, there are 9 communes with more than 20,000 inhabitants:
+As of 2023, there are 7 communes with more than 25,000 inhabitants: